pensando/dsc-drivers/README.md

  - lower page splitting limit to better account for headers
  - VF stats area fix for PF
  - better thread-safe rx_mode work

+    drivers: updates for 1.15.9.21

+2021-08-04 - driver updates for 1.15.9-C-21
+ - Added watchdog to platform for closer tracking of FW updates and crash recycle
+ - Fixed dynamic interrupt management accounting
+ - Fixes for mac filter management